mayank1612/namaste-react/README.md

 - lazy, suspense
 - don't use lazy load inside component, always lazy load on top

-# Lecture : Jo dikhta h vo bikta h
+# Lecture 10 : Jo dikhta h vo bikta h

 - Tailwind css : Override default behaviour of HTML tags like <h1>, <a>
   - Easy to debug, less bundle size, less code, intutive using extention
   - Not much readable, if many attributes are used

+# Lecture 11 : Data is new oil

+- Prop drilling : Passing prop from one component to another
+- Rerender occur when:
+  Update in State
+  Update in prop
+  Re-rendering of the parent component
+- ligting the state up : controlled accordian - when siblings state depends on each other

 # Extras